Video-Nomad/gs-curvetools-docs/docs/source/uv-editor.rst

     :align: right
     :width: 400px

 **Normal click** on the Randomize button will ensure that the original density distribution stays the same.
-For example, if there were 3 uv rectangles in the position on the left and 10 uv rectangles on the right, selecting all of those rectangles and clicking randomize will still give you this 3-10 distribution (3 on the left and 10 on the right), but the which cards is where will be randomized.
+For example, if there were 3 UV rectangles on the left and 10 UV rectangles on the right, selecting all of those rectangles and clicking Randomize will still give you this 3-10 distribution (3 on the left and 10 on the right), but which cards are where will be randomized.

 |